The future of secure communications: device independence in quantum key distribution: Semi-Device-independent Quantum Key Distribution

 \subsubsection{Decoy-state measurement-device-independent QKD}

 The sources used in MDI-QKD must be trusted, necessitating a complete characterization of the source.
 Commonly, weak coherent sources replace perfect single-photon sources, though they remain susceptible to photon number splitting (PNS) attacks due to multiphoton fractions \cite{Brassard2000}.
-To counteract this, the decoy-state method, as proposed in \cite{ma2012alternative}, has been adapted for MDI-QKD to estimate single-photon contributions efficiently.
+To counteract this, the decoy-state method was originally proposed by Hwang \cite{Hwang2003}, with the first security proofs independently established by Wang \cite{Wang2005} and by Lo, Ma, and Chen \cite{Lo2005}.
+This method has since been adapted for MDI-QKD to estimate single-photon contributions efficiently \cite{ma2012alternative}.
 Wang et al. \cite{wang2013three} further optimized this by employing three-intensity decoy states, which addressed basis-dependent coding errors.
 Subsequent enhancements, such as vacuum and weak decoy states by Sun et al. \cite{Sun2013}, showed improved performance but highlighted the limitations of certain methods.
 Advances continued with modified coherent states introduced by Li et al. \cite{Li2014b}, reducing multiphoton distributions and enhancing key rates.
 Techniques to refine single-photon yield and phase error estimation, as demonstrated by Zhu et al. \cite{Zhu2016} and Ding et al. \cite{Ding2018}, increased the accuracy of MDI-QKD parameters and extended secure transmission distances.
 Other studies, such as those by Mao et al. \cite{Mao2019}, explored new decoy-state frameworks that surpassed prior methods, further enhancing both distance and key rates.
-Incorporating heralded single-photon sources (HSPS) offers notable benefits, including reduced dark count rates and lower QBER \cite{Yu2013}.
-Wang et al. \cite{Wang2013} showed that combining triggered and non-triggered events in HSPS-based protocols enhances both key rates and transmission distances.
-Subsequent works \cite{Zhang2018} applied biased decoy-state schemes with HSPS, yielding superior results for small datasets.
-Similarly, Zhou et al. \cite{Zhou2013}, introduced passive decoy methods to spontaneous parametric down-conversion (SPDC) sources, to minimize side-channel leaks and improve performance compared to weak coherent states.
-While SPDC sources offer advantages, challenges such as spectral entanglement were addressed by Zhan et al. \cite{Zhan2023}, underscoring the need for high-purity sources.
-Optimization of decoy-state parameters has played a pivotal role in enhancing MDI-QKD protocols.
-Techniques such as local search algorithms \cite{Xu2014}, with statistical fluctuation considerations \cite{Yu2015}, and advanced joint constraints \cite{Jiang2021a} have significantly improved key rates and extended transmission distances.
-Additionally, protocols integrating memory-assisted techniques \cite{Abruzzo2014} and asynchronous designs \cite{Xie2022} further push the boundaries of MDI-QKD capabilities.
-Asymmetric protocols \cite{Wang2019b} and reference-frame-independent methods \cite{Yin2014a} address practical challenges like channel asymmetry and misalignment, making MDI-QKD more adaptable for real-world applications.